Websoft9Archive/ansible-zabbix/docs/else-troubleshooting.md

 free -lh
 ```

-#### phpMyAdmin page access blank?

-Please try another browser, such as chrome or firefox.
-If the phpMyAdmin can be opened normally before, and now appears to be incomplete or blank, it is recommended to clean up the browser cache, cookies and other information

-#### PhpMyAdmin Timeout Errors

-If you try to import a zipped database, you might see a timeout error because phpMyAdmin takes too long to execute the script.To fix this:

-- Set the max_execution_time of `php.ini` to larger value
-- Try to import the file again.

-Remember to change the ExecTimeLimit setting back to its original value once the import process ends.

-#### Website pictures loading very slowly?

-Please make sure that your brandwith of Server is more than 5M

 #### Apache httpd service restart error
-Please make sure the vhost.conf is correct for you, and you can track and analyze log files from */var/log/httpd*
+Please make sure the vhost.conf is correct for you, and you can track and analyze log files